finos/open-source-readiness/docs/bok/Artifacts/CLAs-And-DCOs.md

 ## CLA vs DCO

-CLAs are typically used by larger projects and organizations that have more complex legal needs, wheras DCO is a simpler and more lightweight alternative to a CLA.
+CLAs are typically used by larger projects and organizations that have more complex legal needs, whereas DCO is a simpler and more lightweight alternative to a CLA.

 The main difference between CLA and DCO is the level of legal formality involved: